Rongorongo text C

 Text C of the rongorongo corpus, also known as Mamari, is one of two dozen surviving rongorongo (/ˈrɒŋɡoʊˈrɒŋɡoʊ/; Rapa Nui: /rap/) texts.
 It contains the Rapa Nui calendar.
-It is the only example of the Rongorongo script agreed to have been at least partially deciphered with regards to its meaning, while the understanding is still partial.
+It is the only example of the Rongorongo script agreed to have been at least partially deciphered with regard to its meaning, while the understanding is still partial.

 Background

 Rongorongo is a system of glyphs discovered in the 19th century on Easter Island that appears to be writing or proto-writing.
 It is assumed to be related to the Rapa Nui language, possibly being its writing system.

 Other names

 'C' is the standard designation, from Barthel (1958).
 Fischer (1997) refers to the text as RR2.

 Jaussen called it Miro-Mimosa ('Mimosa wood').

 Location

 Text C is held in the general archives of the Padri dei Sacri Cuori (SSCC), Casa Generalizia, Via Rivarone 85, I-00166 Rome, Italy.

 Reproductions are located at the SSCC; Musée de l'Homme, Paris; Museum of Mankind, London; Cinquantenaire, Brussels; Museum für Völkerkunde, Berlin (2 copies); Institut für Völkerkunde, Tübingen (prior to 1989; on loan from the Linden-Museum); and the van Hoorebeeck Collection, Belgium.